United States Marine Corps: Iraq Campaign

 U.S. Marines served in the Iraq War, along with its sister services.
 The I Marine Expeditionary Force, along with the U.S. Army's 3rd Infantry Division, spearheaded the 2003 invasion of Iraq.
 The Marines left Iraq in the summer of 2003 but returned in the beginning of 2004.
 They were given responsibility for the Al Anbar Province, the large desert region to the west of Baghdad.
 During this occupation, the Marines lead assaults on the city of Fallujah in April (Operation Vigilant Resolve) and November 2004 (Operation Phantom Fury) and saw intense fighting in such places as Ramadi, Al-Qa'im and Hīt.
 The service's time in Iraq courted controversy with events such as the Haditha killings and the Hamdania incident.
 The Anbar Awakening and 2007 surge reduced levels of violence.
 The Marine Corps officially ended its role in Iraq on 23 January 2010 when it handed over responsibility for Al Anbar Province to the U.S. Army.
 Marines returned to Iraq in the summer of 2014 in response to growing violence there.

 Operations in Africa

 Throughout the Global War on Terrorism, the U.S. Marines have supported operations in Africa to counter Islamic extremism and piracy in the Red Sea.
 In late 2002, Combined Joint Task Force – Horn of Africa was stood up at Camp Lemonnier, Djibouti to provide regional security.
 Despite transferring overall command to the Navy in 2006, the Marines continued to operate in the Horn of Africa into 2007.

+Reshaped for China threat

+In the 2020s, as the U.S. national strategy shifted from the war on terrorism to competition with China, the Marine Corps abandoned its previous plan to focus on land operations and strengthened its firepower configuration in the Indo-Pacific region to defeat the Chinese People's Liberation Army in possible island operations.
+As part of this shift the USMC has established a joint deployment with the Australian military in Darwin starting with 200 Marines in 2011.